 - The traditional charge card doesn’t offer credit.
 The cardholder is required to settle the remaining balance in full each month.

-- Credit cards are, however permit you to make payments over time, but you’ll generally be charged for interest if you don’t settle the full amount in one go.
+- Credit cards are, however, permit you to make payments over time, but you’ll generally be charged for interest if you don’t settle the full amount in one go.

 The charge card is fast becoming an outdated technology.
-American Express was the last major issuer of credit cards within the U.S., but even these cards let you pay for some purchase (but they do not cover all purchases) over time.
+American Express was the last major issuer of credit cards within the U.S., but even these cards let you pay for some purchases (but they do not cover all purchases) over time.

 However, charge cards offer some advantages.
 Let’s look at the distinctions between charge cards as well as credit cards to discover which of them work for your benefit and which do not.
 Difference Between Credit Cards and Charge.

 How do charge cards work?